xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Expires($string)`

-Returns a DateTimeImmutable object, or `null` if the value is invalid.
+Returns a DateTimeImmutable object, or `null` if the field value is invalid.

 Example: